BasedInc/libhat/README.md

 ## Platforms

-Below is a summary of the support of libhat OS APIs on various platforms:
+Below is a summary of the current support for libhat's platform-dependent APIs:

 |                                | Windows | Linux | macOS |
 |--------------------------------|:-------:|:-----:|:-----:|